UX Design »

 The Dashboard: Motivation & Momentum

-Key takeaways led to important changes:
+Key takeaways led to 2 major changes:

 • Replaced numeric scores with qualitative ranges (“Stable,” “Cautious,” “At Risk”).